hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

 When should I use containers?
 -----------------------------

-If the software you want to use is already available on the HPC system, it is usually preferable to use the provided installation.
+If the software you want to use is already available on the HPC system as a :ref:`module <module_system_basics>`, it is usually preferable to use the provided installation.
 HPC software is often compiled specifically for the hardware and may offer better performance.
 Containers are particularly useful in the following situations:

 * Quickly testing a containerized application before starting a performance-optimized installation.
 * Running software that is difficult to install on HPC systems.
 * Using legacy applications that require outdated dependencies.
 * Ensuring reproducibility of a workflow developed elsewhere.
-* Running software built for a different Linux distribution.
+* Running software built for a different (version of a) Linux distribution.
 * Creating portable workflows that can run both on HPC systems and cloud platforms.
 * Reducing the number of files (inodes) by packaging software into a single